-I'm Kiera Cass, the #1 New York Times bestselling author of The Selection Trilogy.
+I'm Kiera Cass, the #1 New York Times bestselling author of The Selection Series.
 I like to talk about books, cake, shenanigans, and boy bands.

 I’ve seen you guys ask why you should bother shipping Aspen and America.
 Like he isn’t even a valid option for her or something.
 I mean, I get what you’re saying.
 Maxon’s cute and sweet and they have an unexpected chemistry, so it’s easy to forget about Aspen sometimes.

 But here’s the thing.

 Aspen is the first boy that gave America that butterflies in your stomach feeling.
 For two long years she spent the worst and hardest parts of her day reminding herself that the bad stuff didn’t matter because someone loved her.
 For a girl who grew up thinking she’d never do anything more that sing songs at parties— than be background noise— Aspen was the only future she ever hoped for.
 He would be her family; he would give her a family.
 If you’re at all aware of how much she loves her own, can you imagine the way she felt about starting one with a boy who sacrifices so much of himself for the people in his life?